 Enjoy it!
 The water has a high content of Epsom salts, which provides natural buoyancy.
 It is physically impossible to sink or to turn over in your sleep.
 So lie back and the solution will totally support you.

 That’s OK.
 Floating is as easy as taking a bath.
 You just step in, sit down, and lay back.
 You can touch the bottom with your hands.
 There is no skill required, you just let the salty water do the work – you’ll actually float like a cork and it doesn’t matter what shape or size you are.

 No, the float room is heated all the time.
 The temperature of the water feels warm when you get in, but in fact it is at normal skin temperature, and this is exactly right for floating for a long time.
-The correct temperature is important for feeling comfortable and relaxed for an hour or so.

 Yes, although there is little documentation of their responses.
-Children have found it easier to dismiss their fears of being in a dark, enclosed space after only a few sessions of float therapy.
+However, children have found it easier to dismiss their fears of being in a dark, enclosed space after only a few sessions of float therapy.
 Further research is being conducted on autistic children and the affects of Restricted Environmental Stimulation Therapy (REST).
 It seems that sensory deprivation provokes positive changes in learning, social behavior, and cognitive function in autistic children.

-The benefits of floatation therapy happen even with only one float, however, like any therapy consistent and repeated usage amplifies the results.
+The benefits of floatation therapy happen even with only one float.
+However, like any therapy consistent and repeated usage amplifies the results.
 Expect to go 3 times before you can really notice the feeling and difference that floating can make.